Achievable logoAchievable logo

 • Direct loss: an actual, physical loss to property

-• Indirect loss: an additional loss that happens because of a direct loss
+• Indirect loss: an additional loss that results from a direct loss

 Indirect loss is also called a resultant loss.